mirsella/cloud-1/README.md

 - site.yml todos started, not tested yet (waiting for school provided server)
 - uninstall.yml todos
 - add phpmyadmin to the `srcs/docker-compose.yml`

+_subject requirements_:

+- auto restart if server rebooted
+- data should be here on serve restart (should be already good)
+- > It is possible to deploy your site on several servers in parallel.

+  what does this mean?

+- Your server should be able, when possible, to use TLS.